ncbi/ribovore/00README.txt

 > echo $PERL5LIB
 > echo $PATH

-The first command should return only:
+The first command should return only one directory, namely the directory where you installed ribotyper, or
 /panfs/pan1/dnaorg/ssudetection/code/ribotyper-v1
+if you did not install your own copy of ribotyper.

 The second command should return only:
 /panfs/pan1/dnaorg/ssudetection/code/epn-options